CharlesGodwin/pymagnum/README.md

 You will need pip3 installed.
 On a Pi use:
 `sudo apt install python3-pip`

-Then install the sftware package using:
+Then install or update the software package using:
-`sudo pip3 install -i https://test.pypi.org/simple/ pymagnum`
+`sudo pip3 install --upgrade  -i https://test.pypi.org/simple/ pymagnum`

 Once this software is installed test the interconnect hardware: